dyno-might/dyno-might.github.io/_posts/2020-12-03-why-im-skeptical-of-UBI.md

 Here's a different argument for basic income.

 > Artificial intelligence is coming, and jobs going extinct.
 Without action, soon all income will go to the wealthy or to the rare people who work on robots/AIs.
 But jobs getting automated should be good news!
 There will be plenty of money.
 In a sane world, when an AI replaces a truck driver, we'd keep paying them without asking them to come to work.
 For all of history, people have spent their lives mostly scrambling to survive.
 It's time for us to be liberated, to spend our time on art, science, politics, whatever.
-Let the human spirit soar."
+Let the human spirit soar.

 I have three responses to this.

-**First**, there isn't plenty of money, yet.
-Giving 256 million adults the average truck driver salary of $67 thousand per year would cost $17 trillion.
+**First**, there isn't plenty of money, not yet.
+Giving 256 million adults the average truck driver salary of $67,000 per year would cost $17 trillion.
 For reference, that's 4 times the entire [current federal budget](https://www.cbo.gov/system/files/2020-04/56324-CBO-2019-budget-infographic.pdf):

 ![the current US federal budget](/img/skeptical_ubi/budget_small.png)

 It's almost as large as the entire *economy* ($21 trillion).
 Giving everyone $12k per year would cost $3 trillion.
 That's more than all benefit programs combined, but not impossible.
 Suppose we make some difficult cuts, add some new taxes and make it happen.
-Do we expect anyone who previously had a good job to be content with $12 thousand?
+Do we expect anyone who previously had a good job to be happy with $12 thousand?
 I'm sure it's *helpful*, but it's no *substitute* for a job.

 **Second**, this isn't how economic revolutions worked in the past.
-Everyone knows the story: We moved from farms to manufacturing and services as each sector got automated.
+Everyone knows the story: We moved from farms to manufacturing to services as each sector got automated.
 Keynes famously predicted 90 years ago that we would soon only need to work 15 hours a week.
 Why didn't that happen?
 He was right that existing jobs would mostly disappear.
 What he missed was that we'd invent so much new stuff and then decide we couldn't live without it.
 Are we *really sure* this time is different?
 A counter-response from a UBI fan would be that "every trend continues until it stops".
 Previously, there were obvious productive things for people to shift their effort to.
 Now, that's not clear.
-My counter counter-reply is: Are you *sure*?
+My counter counter-response is: Are you *sure*?

 Both of these responses boil down to "your argument for UBI is premised on some future that's not here yet".
 If 30 years from now the economy is 50x bigger and all the jobs are gone, these responses are moot.

 A **third** response is that this argument for UBI assumes jobs are all about money.
 Joe and Jill Biden are worth around $10 million.
 So why is Jill Biden teaching English at Northern Virginia Community College?
 People get much of their identity and meaning in life from their jobs.
 We are sort of like border collies: Without a role to play, we go crazy.
 Most people don't want a handout, they want to feel that they've *earned* what they have.

 To be sure, *some* people, if their current job was replaced with a UBI, would devote themselves to other passions.
-(Can anyone doubt that a million rationalist-adjacent blogs would bloom?)
+(Can anyone doubt that a thousand rationalist-adjacent blogs would bloom?)
 But others would get bored and depressed.
 Don't believe me?
 Check out fire Financial Independence / Early Retirement (FIRE) forums.
 There are tons of people who worked hard, saved money, and retired young.
 They find that relaxation and "fun" get old quickly.
 Some people occupy themselves volunteer work or creative projects.
 For others this doesn't work and they spiral into depression until they eventually decide to take another job.

 Maybe society shouldn't be like this.
 I don't really *like* this connection between work and value.
 Maybe social norms just need to adjust.
 Maybe FIRE folks would love retirement if their friends were also free to hang out in the middle of the day.
 Perhaps, but I think we also need to prepare for the possibility that this doesn't work.

 Here, a UBI proponent might object.
 "Well, look!
-Suppose this jobless world comes as predicted.
+Suppose this jobless world comes as I predict.
 What then?
 At least I'm proposing a solution!
 All you're doing is claiming the solution won't work.
-What would you actually suggest we do?
+What do you suggest we do instead?
 Keeping the current world is not an option."

 I agree.
-We don't have a stop button to stop the world shifting under our feet.
+We don't have a button to stop the world shifting under our feet.
 If jobs really do go obsolete, we'll have to figure something out.
 I'd support also experimenting with UBI.
-But I'd suggest we *also* experimenting with how to make jobs stick around.
+But I'd suggest we *also* experiment with how to make jobs stick around.
 It's easy to open a building downtown with a "fake jobs for insecure people" sign, but this wouldn't work.
 We'd probably need to really believe our jobs are valuable.

 (As an aside: How to create jobs that look useful?
 In a future where AI is so powerful that normal human jobs are gone, shouldn't we be worried about AI risk?
 Can we create bottlenecks in processes that have to be filled by humans?
 How to do this in a way that *actually* reduces AI risk is a hard problem.
 For our purposes, all that matters is it seems plausible.)

 *Is* the world changing under our feet, though? *Are* jobs going obsolete?
-Sure, the future is unknowable, we can't rule it out, etc. But is it a pressing issue we need to address now, or a long-term concern?
+Sure, the future is unknowable, we can't rule it out, blah blah blah.
+But is it a pressing issue we need to address now, or a long-term concern?
 If the latter, what's the hurry?

 Here's a plot of the unemployment rate going back to 1950: